Basics

-Needs analysis in language teaching, also known as needs assessment, is the process of figuring out what students want to learn, what they already know, and how they prefer to learn, allowing teachers to customize lessons to meet their specific needs.
+Needs analysis in language teaching, also known as needs assessment, is the process of figuring out what students want to learn, what they already know, and how they prefer to learn, allowing teachers to customize lesson plans to meet their specific needs.

 In this comprehensive step-by-step needs analysis guide, we will explore the process of identifying the needs of adult language learners.
-By following these steps, you will gain valuable insights into learners’ language proficiency levels, goals, preferred learning styles, and specific vocabulary requirements.
 This guide will enable you to create a learner-centered approach that caters to individual learners’ needs and maximizes their language learning potential.

 Summary of the Steps Involved in Needs Analysis